-A plan in development by Los Angeles County Public Works to "think holistically and regionally about our water resources - fostering collaboration among stormwater, potable water, and recycled water stakeholders to identify opportunities for integrated solutions."
-This plan will be informed by meetings with stakeholder groups and community workshops.
-The WCs will continue to track the development of this plan and identify overlaps with the SCWP.
+A plan developed by Los Angeles County Public Works to "think holistically and regionally about our water resources - fostering collaboration among stormwater, potable water, and recycled water stakeholders to identify opportunities for integrated solutions."
+This plan is informed by meetings with stakeholder groups and community workshops.
+The WCs will continue to track the progress of this plan to identify overlaps with the SCWP.